UoooBarry/standard_start/README.md

 # Standard Start

-Standard Start is tool that helps your ruby/rails project setup with a standard configuration.
+Standard Start is a tool that helps your ruby/rails project setup with a standard configuration.

 Supported tools are: